-Australian Conservation Taxonomy Award
+Australian Conservation Taxonomy Awards

 The Australian Conservation Taxonomy Awards are designed to foster research by young scientists into important taxonomic problems that have significant implications for conservation in Australia.
 The Nature Conservancy have created these awards, thanks to generous support from The Thomas Foundation.
-Initially (2012 and 2013) the awards supported plant systematics, but for 2014, 2015 and 2016 there will be separate Botany and Zoology awards each year.
+Initially (2012 and 2013) the awards supported plant systematics, but for 2014, 2015 and 2016 there will be separate Botany and Zoology awards offered each year.

 Both the Botany and Zoology awards include $5000 toward research costs.
 The Botany award also includes up to $2000 to assist with attendance at two ASBS conferences.
 Judging of awards will be done by The Nature Conservancy with assistance from the ASBS Research Committee (Botany award) and from the Society of Australian Systematic Biologists (Zoology Award).